 - Know how to publish, integrate and share using social media

 You will be assessed via completion of a portfolio, pass work-based practical assessments/assignment and undertake online assessments.

 You will undertake Level 1 Functional Skills in English and Maths unless exempt.
 These are assessed via online examinations and practical assessments.

 There are no formal academic entry requirements.
 However, you will need to be living and working in England in a suitable administration environment, within a 90 minute radius of our Huntingdon centre, earning at least the National Minimum Wage for Apprentices.
 To complete this apprenticeship within 14-16 months you will need to be working for a minimum of 30 hours per week, if you are working less than 30 hours a week the length of your apprenticeship will be extended depending on your working hours.

-If you have a level 4 (or above) qualification, from May 2017 you are now still able to undertake this apprenticeship if your current qualification is in an unrelated subject.
-If your existing qualification is in a similar subject you will not be able to undertake this apprenticeship, in which case you may wish to undertake the City & Guilds NVQ Level 2 Diploma in Business Administration as a standalone qualification.
+If you have a level 2 (or above) qualification in a similar subject you will not be able to undertake this apprenticeship, in which case you may wish to undertake the City & Guilds NVQ Level 2 Diploma in Business Administration as a standalone qualification.

 Apprenticeship fees are payable by the employer.
 Prior to commencing the course an invoice will be issued for the total course fee.
 There are, however, several payment options to choose from: